zb3/MTKBetterCam/README.md

 # MTKBetterCam

---Tools for dealing with RAW image files produced by the MTK EngineerMode app...

 **Note:** This repository is a nonsense.
 Cameras in MTK phones are so crappy it doesn't make sense to even bother.
 But I wanted to see what I could theoretically do, what's the highest quality image I could get.
 Resulting images **are** better than MTK's jpegs (total rubbish, just like this repository), but the quality is still very low.

 There are two main tools: